Explore how Collaborative Observation can help you develop your skills and confidence for teaching both in the classroom and online.

 • explore good observation practice as reflected in the literature

-• discuss practicalities of undertaking observation in online contexts
+• discuss practicalities of undertaking observation in online contexts and classrooms

 Who would benefit from this workshop